dabdullahd2l/d2l-activity-alignments/README.md

 1. Comment out request-mock.js in the demo/index.html
 	* \<script type="module" src="./request-mock.js"></script>

-2. Import the requried module
+2. Import the required module
 	* For example: \<script type="module" src="../d2l-alignment-list.js"></script>

 3. Get href and token from quad site for the module you want to test, by insepcting element using F12(chrome)